Mental Harassment at Workplace: Laws and Impact in India

 4. Legal Consultation: If internal mechanisms fail to provide a satisfactory resolution, consider seeking legal advice from an employment law specialist.
 They can guide you on your rights, legal options, and the steps to take for a formal complaint or legal action.

-How to Promote a Supportive Work Culture:
+How to Promote a Supportive Work Culture

 Empowering bystanders through training and guidelines enables them to intervene and support victims.
 Regular communication, feedback, and involving employees in shaping policies create a supportive work culture.
-Providing employee support programs, such as counseling services and wellness initiatives, emphasizes the importance of mental health.
+Providing employee support programs, such as counselling services and wellness initiatives, emphasizes the importance of mental health.

 Lastly, leading by example, holding leaders accountable, and promptly addressing reported incidents set the standard for all employees.
 By implementing these strategies, organizations can create a supportive work culture prioritizing their employees’ well-being and mental health, fostering a healthier and more productive workplace.